 - You are flying with multiple young children, and there are several layovers where it’s likely you’ll be walking for extended periods of time

-- You’re travelling overseas and will be navigating multiple flights
+- You’re travelling overseas and will be navigating multiple flights and modes of transport

 - You’ll be doing a lot of walking where you’re traveling and need a way to hold supplies/extra clothes/snacks/entertainment

 - When you have space to store a hard suitcase at your destination (when we fly & drive trunk space at the other end can be very limited)

 There are several different models of kids’ ride-on / carry-on luggage on the market today, and the ones that are best suited for a wide age range are ride on suitcases and scooter luggage.

 Ride-On Luggage: For this style, toddlers and older children sit on top and use their legs to scoot along.
 A clasp holds the luggage closed and most have pull straps so that it can be pulled when not being ridden on.

 Scooter Luggage: Better suited for older children, kids scooter luggage has the suitcase attachment in the front under the handlebars and allows your child to kick around the airport terminal or sidewalk with minimal effort.
 The base folds up for easy storage – we cover this type of luggage in much more detail here.

 Fold out seats: This is when the luggage comes with a fold out seat option as part of the actual suitcase, ideal for toddlers/early walkers.